paritheplatypus/iFINANCE/README.md

 Edit
 npm install -g pkg
 pkg .
-Produces a standalone executable: ifinance.exe
+This will produce a standalone executable: ifinance.exe

-🧠 Designed For Learning
+Designed For Learning
 This system is designed to reflect real-world accounting logic while remaining lightweight and easy to understand.

-✅ MVC structure
+MVC structure

-✅ SQL normalization
+SQL normalization

-✅ Secure session handling
+Secure session handling

-✅ Reusable UI components
+Reusable UI components

-📜 License
+License
 MIT — open to use, remix, and improve.

-👤 Author
+Author
 Developed by Group 10
 CS4320 Software Engineering Project · University of Missouri 2025